kentik/coredns/plugin/ksynth/README.md

 ```

 ## Optimization Policies

+* all_up: Return all records for targets which have been recorded as being pingable in the last round of tests from _any_ agent.

 * avg_ping_time: Return the record matching the requested domain with the lowest average ping time as recorded in the last round of tests from all agents.
 If all targets of this test are down, `SERVFAIL` will be returned.